❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

 Guitar Bridge

-That’s all you need to know about the body for now, so we can proceed to the next guitar part, which is the neck.
+That’s all you need to know about the body for now.
+Let’s proceed to the next part of the guitar: the neck.

-The long part protruding from the body is the neck of a guitar.
-The guitar strings (there are usually six of them) travel across the neck, starting from the bridge and ending up in the headstock (we’ll come back to that one later).
-The neck of a guitar is the part you’ll be holding with your left hand if you’re right-handed and with your right hand if you’re a leftie.
+The long part protruding from the body is the neck of the guitar.
+The guitar strings (usually six) travel across the neck, starting from the bridge and ending at the headstock (we’ll return to that one later).
+The neck of a guitar is the part you hold with your left hand if you’re right-handed, or with your right hand if you’re a leftie.

 You might notice that the guitar neck is divided into small sections.
 These are called frets, and they help you navigate the guitar strings and play different notes across the guitar fretboard.
-If you’ve ever tried playing a fretless instrument such as an upright bass or a violin, you’ll notice how the frets make playing much easier, especially when trying to play chords.
+If you’ve ever tried playing a fretless instrument, such as an upright bass or a violin, you’ll notice how the frets make playing much easier, especially when playing chords.

 Frets

-One important part that many don’t even know exists is the truss rod.
+One important part of the guitar many don’t even know exists is the truss rod.
 The truss rod stops the guitar neck from bending by stabilizing it against the tension of the strings.
-You may not have heard of this guitar part because the truss rod is hidden inside the neck.
+You may not have heard of this guitar part, because the truss rod is hidden inside the neck.

-At the end of the guitar’s neck, you’ll find its headstock.
-This is where you tune your guitar, using the tuning pegs attached to the headstock.
-In case you’re using a six-stringed guitar (which you most likely are), there are six tuning pegs — one for each string.
+You’ll find the guitar headstock at the end of the neck.
+This is where you tune your guitar using the tuning pegs attached to the headstock.
+If you’re using a six-stringed guitar (which you most likely are), there are six tuning pegs — one for each string.

 Guitar Machine Head